asc135/CodePort/readme.txt

 v00.48.01   2021-11-04
     Updated buildconf.inc to specify compiler flag -std=c++98 due to new and delete's exception handling.
 Plan to update to latest standard soon.

+v00.49      2022-11-18
+    Added c++17 support, AIX and Solaris platforms, cpSubProcess, several new utility functions, and some refinements.